bttuliao/myBlog/content/career.md

                         <h3 class="title">QVC</h3>
                         <p>Associate Software Engineer</p>
                         <p class="description">
-                            Developed applications for the global dropship platform which launched across QVC's European markets such as Germany and Italy.
+                            Developed applications for QVC's global dropship platform which launched across the company's European markets such as Germany and Italy.
                             Transitioned services from using DB2 to SQL Server.
 Migrated services to Kubernetes.
                             <br /> Followed CI/CD practices for application deployments.
                             <br /><br />